hydren-crypto/stampchain/documentation/api.md

 ## Future Functionality To Be Implemented:

-- official stampchain.io URL (pending SSL certificate)
-- Search for stamps by wallet owners BTC address
+- Search for Bitcoin Stamps by wallet owners BTC address
 - include base64 data in response
-- search for stamps that have participated in the key burn:
+- search for Bitcoin Stamps that have participated in the key burn:
   - https://github.com/mikeinspace/stamps/blob/main/Key-Burn.md
   - filter upon unpsent outputs and spent outputs